CaltechOpticalObservatories/libby/libby/how_to_create_a_daemon.md

 - **No retries** (protocol choice): sender waits for ACK and optionally RESP; you can handle retries at the app level if needed.
 - **Transport-agnostic**: ZMQ is a transport implementing bamboo’s `Transport`.
 - **Encapsulation goal**: application peers only implement business logic (`on_req`, `on_event`) and a few config methods.
+- **Handlers are payload-only.** They receive a Python dict and return anything JSON-serializable.
+  If the return is not a dict, LibbyDaemon auto-wraps it as `{"data": <value>}`.